Esri/geodev-hackerlabs/develop/jsapi/search_with_query_task/lab.md

       });
     ```

 5. Create functions to execute the query task, get features, and then add them to the default graphics layer of the view.
+Notice that features are not added until the view promise is ready.

     ```javascript
     ...

-      // ADD these functions
+      // ADD functions...

       getFeatures("TYPE = 'MAX'");

       // Get features with sql clause